Slave market: Ottoman Empire

+The last slave market in Europe was in Constantinople, the Ottoman capital.
+It was a destination for slaves trafficked from Europe via the Crimean slave trade and the Circassian slave trade, and from Africa via the Trans-Saharan slave trade, the Red Sea slave trade, and the Indian Ocean slave trade.

+The slave market was divided in different sections for male and female slaves.
+In the market bazaar for female slaves, the Avret Pazari, slave girls were exposed naked on the auction block and tied in position for presumptive buyers to inspect.

+The huge slave market in the Ottoman capital was closed by the Disestablishment of the Istanbul Slave Market edict in 1847.
+This edict did not ban the sale of slaves, but moved it indoors, thereby making it less visible.

-Slave markets in North America
+North America

+The United States

 In the history of slavery in the United States, the domestic slave trade had become a major economic activity by 1815, and lasted until the 1860s.
 Between 1830 and 1840, nearly 250,000 slaves were taken across state lines.
 In the 1850s, more than 193,000 were transported, and historians estimate nearly one million in total took part in the forced migration of this new Middle Passage.
 By 1860, the slave population in the United States had reached 4 million.

 In the 1840s, almost 300,000 slaves were transported, with Alabama and Mississippi receiving 100,000 each.
 During each decade between 1810 and 1860, at least 100,000 slaves were moved from their state of origin.
 In the final decade before the Civil War, 250,000 were moved.
 Historian Ira Berlin wrote:

 The internal slave trade became the largest enterprise in the South outside the plantation itself, and probably the most advanced in its employment of modern transportation, finance, and publicity.
 The slave trade industry developed its own unique language, with terms such as "prime hands, bucks, breeding wenches, and "fancy girls" coming into common use.

 The expansion of the interstate slave trade contributed to the "economic revival of once depressed seaboard states" as demand accelerated the value of slaves who were subject to sale.

 Some traders moved their "chattels" by sea, with Norfolk to New Orleans being the most common route, but most slaves were forced to walk overland in coffles.
 Others were shipped downriver from such markets as Louisville on the Ohio River, and Natchez on the Mississippi.
 Traders created regular migration routes served by a network of slave pens, yards, and warehouses needed as temporary housing for the slaves.
 In addition, other vendors provided clothes, food, and supplies for slaves.
 As the trek advanced, some slaves were sold and new ones purchased.
 Berlin concluded, "In all, the slave trade, with its hubs and regional centers, its spurs and circuits, reached into every cranny of southern society.
 Few southerners, black or white, were untouched".